Presented by Electric Medway, 21-30 August 2021

 Feedback & questions

-HAYDN SPACE OPERA is part of my PhD research – any feedback you have about your experience of the piece (positive or negative) will be gratefully received and can be submitted anonymously via this feedback page.
-If you have questions or problems, please contact Caitlin Rowley.
+HAYDN SPACE OPERA is part of my PhD research – any feedback you have about your experience of the piece (positive or negative) will be gratefully received.
+If you have comments, questions or problems, please contact me by email or social media.

 About HAYDN SPACE OPERA